diegohdk/potter-api-challenge/README.md

 ## Stack

 The app takes advantage of various cutting-edge technologias to provide a simple yet scalable API, which includes:

 - Express.js
+- Mocha
 - MongoDB
-- AOP
 - Docker
+- Aspect Oriented Programming
+- Circuit Breaker Design Pattern

 ## Config

 The configuration is done via a `.env` file.
 Just copy `.env.sample` to `.env` and you're good to go.

 By default the app runs on port 3000, but it can be changed in `.env`.
 Just remember to also update the npm scripts so the Docker commands work properly.

 You also need to set the `API_KEY` field in the `.env` file.
 To get that value, run the `npm run init` script bellow.

+## About Circuit Breaker

+Some API endpoints need to validate the characters house ID (create and update).
+To do so, a call is made to the remote API so we can check whether a given house exists.

+The problem is that the remote API can fail, and in that case we need to provide a fallback so our API continue to work.

+For that scenario we implement a _circuit breaker_ library called [opossum](https://github.com/nodeshift/opossum).

+Our app first tries to request the remote API, and if that call fails or takes to long, it than uses the local DB as a fallback to validate the information.

+The behavior of the circuit breaker can be changed via the `CIRCUIT_BREAKER_*` settings in the `.env` file.
+The setting `CIRCUIT_BREAKER_TIMEOUT=400` is to see the circuit breaker working with more frequency.
+You can adjust it to see how the app behaves.

 ## Install dependencies